 1. Good therapists don't pretend they are perfect

 Excellent psychotherapists have probably experienced challenging life stories that have led them to heal their wounds and become very aware of how other people feel and what they do.
-In their personal lives, they feel, hear, see, think, laugh, cry, have sex, party, romp, use toilets and F-words.
-They're heterosexual, bi-sexual, homosexual, married, polyamorous.
-They experience emotional challenges, financial worries, family conflicts, divorces, rebellious children, no children, spiritual issues.
-They experience loss, craziness, health issues.
-They're mortal and they know it.
-All this makes them close, natural and direct.
+In their personal lives, they feel, hear, see, think, laugh, cry, have sex, party, romp, use toilets, and F-words.
+They're heterosexual, bi-sexual, homosexual, married, and polyamorous.
+They experience emotional challenges, financial worries, family conflicts, divorces, rebellious children, no children, and spiritual issues.
+They experience loss, craziness, and health issues.
+They're mortal, and they know it.
+All this makes them close, natural, and direct.
 You can feel, see and smell their humanity.
-There's no posturing, no ignorance, no drama or arrogance, no suspicious delays in responding to your emails, no harsh words with or without apologies, no blaming, no shirking of responsibility or any such crap.
+There's no posturing, ignorance, drama or arrogance, suspicious delays in responding to your emails, harsh words with or without apologies, no blaming, no shirking of responsibility or any such crap.

 With a good psychotherapist, you've a certain sense of comfort, validation, openness, ease, and security.

-And you feel that with them everything is stable, today and tomorrow, and that nothing really bad can happen when with them.
+And you feel that with them everything is stable, today and tomorrow and that nothing horrible can happen when with them.
 Do you know why?

-2. Good therapists don't faking they care for you
+2. Good therapists don't fake they care for you

-Technically, the depth of loving feelings has nothing to do with romantic attraction, but with the capacity to love, which is closely related to the capacity to mourn and grieve.
+Technically, the depth of loving feelings has nothing to do with romantic attraction but with the capacity to love, which is closely related to the ability to mourn and grieve.
 Excellent therapists genuinely care about their patients, and their loving attitude is palpable.
-You can feel it in how they respond to you, how they show you respect and are actually humble.
+You can feel it in how they respond to you, show you respect, and are humble.
 Caring doesn't mean they have to be vegans or carnivores.
 Or social activists and climate change activists.
-Or that they live in poverty, or have a seven-figure portfolio.
+Or that they live in poverty or have a seven-figure portfolio.
 Or that they never yell or get angry about certain things.

 It means that they're sensitive to you, and that basically has nothing to do with you paying them for their time and their skills.

 They'd be kind to you even if you were a stranger on a plane to Juneau, Alaska.
-You can tell by the way they talk, walk, and express themselves about people and the world in general that they're generally loving and caring.
+You can tell by how they generally talk, walk, and express themselves about people and the world that they're usually loving and caring.
 You can feel it, see it, smell it.